Whole Home Standby Generators — Built for South Carolina Life.

 - Emergency generator rental: $200–$500+

 A single major storm event can easily cost an unprotected household more than the price of a standby generator installation.
-And unlike a hotel stay or repair bill, a generator is there for every storm, every outage, every year — for decades.
+Unlike a hotel stay or repair bill, a generator is there for every storm, every outage, every year — for decades.

 What to Expect from Professional Installation